2026 NFL Draft Prospects: Offensive Guard

 Projected Round (2026): 3-5.

-6/17/25: George started at right guard in 2024.
-After a rough start, George blocked well for the Gators and shows some strength in the ground game.
+10/7/25: George has started at right guard over the past few seasons.
+After a rough start in 2024, George blocked well for the Gators and showed some strength in the ground game.
+That trend has continued in 2025.
 George needs development as a pass protector for the NFL.
 George started at right tackle for the Gators and had a mixed 2023 season.
-He did well as a run blocker at times while giving up too much pass pressure in many games.
-George was only in his first season as a starter since transferring from Alabama.
-He could improve after gaining some experience, and needs to stay on top of his conditioning.
+He performed well as a run blocker at times, but often gave up too much pass pressure in many games.

 6. Auburn image Jeremiah Wright, G, Auburn